 The Fallacy of Small.

-The notion of marketing limited solutions to a narrow niche audience to spur growth and gain traction is largely a fallacy.
+The notion of marketing limited solutions to a narrow niche audience to spur growth and gain traction is largely a fallacy promoted by the Lean Startup Movement.
 Numerous academic studies (Barwise and Ehrenberg, Waterman, Sabavala and Morrison) actually suggest that companies that hyper-segment face DOUBLE JEOPARDY.
 Not only do they have an inherent economic handicap due to a smaller pool of customers and users, but research proves that smaller niche audiences are less loyal, less appreciative, and more critical without just cause.

 Still Doubt It?